adbar/trafilatura/docs/url-management.rst

 On the command-line
 ~~~~~~~~~~~~~~~~~~~

-Most functions are also available through a command-line utility:
+The package provides a command-line utility that allows you to perform most filtering and normalization operations.
+This utility takes advantage of multiprocessing by default, making it particularly useful for batch processing large lists of URLs.

+To get started with the command-line utility, you can use the ``--help`` option to display a message listing all available options and parameters: ``courlan --help``.

+The following examples show how to read from a file, filter and refine its contents, and write the results to another file.

 .. code-block:: bash

-    # display a message listing all options
-    $ courlan --help

     # simple filtering and normalization
     $ courlan --inputfile url-list.txt --outputfile cleaned-urls.txt